BLOPUP-UPC/blopup-android-app/README.md

 #### CI:
 The tests are executed in the maestro cloud servers.
 You can go to the dashboard to check the results.

+# Release

+With every tag the CI will build a release with the bundle that you can later on upload to the Play Console